e-schultz/ngcourse-next/handout/07-rest-apis/06_http.md

 Now we are ready to start making HTTP calls from our Angular app.

-While AngularJS provides a service called `$resource` to interacting with RESTful APIs, we won't be using it, because use of `$resource` often leads to an "optimistic" approach to asynchronous code, which results in bugs that are hard to track.
+While AngularJS provides a service called `$resource` for interacting with RESTful APIs, we won't be using it, because use of `$resource` often leads to an "optimistic" approach to asynchronous code, which results in bugs that are hard to track.
 Instead, we will be using a more basic Angular server, `$http`.